ELUSIVE MEMORY:

 LOST HISTORIES

-We know that memories are inextricably linked to photographs, but what happens when we lose access to our family photos and the histories associated with them?
+We know that memories are inextricably linked to photographs, and we often conflate stories or misremember details while looking at family pictures, but what happens when we lose access to our family photos and the histories associated with them?
 Like many Jewish Americans, searching for my family’s roots has led to myriad dead ends; I’ve found names, dates, and random facts related to a handful of ancestors, but nothing close to a complete narrative.
 Details of individuals have been lost as people die and their memories disappear with them.
-This is further complicated by the fact that I come from a diasporic culture where most official records from Russia and Eastern Europe cease to exist, and histories depend on oral traditions.
+This is further complicated by the fact that I come from a diasporic culture where official records from Russia and Eastern Europe largely cease to exist, and histories depend on oral traditions.